department-of-veterans-affairs/component-library/README.md

 - New component is added
 - New variant is added for a component
-- Component API is changed that does not cause a breaking change
+- Non-breaking or backwards compatible component API change

 ### Patch

 - Accessibility fix
 - Styling fix
-- Functionality fix that does not change the API
+- Functionality fix

 ### Releasing